Skip to main content

 vi /etc/netplan/01-netcfg.yaml

-3. At the end of the data block of the desired network interface, add a route:
+3. At the end of the block containing the data for the required network interface, add the route:

 routes: